THE GOBLIN PITCHER

 The outcome of a battle between good and evil comes down to one game…

-The Goblin Pitcher is available in ebook and paperback formats.
-Later this summer, a special edition jacketed hardcover will be available.
+The Goblin Pitcher is available in ebook and paperback formats as well as a special edition jacketed hardcover.

 This fantasy adventure novel is intended for ages 7-12.